-- Stay calm, listen carefully to what is being said. - Find an appropriate early opportunity to explain that it is likely that the information will need to be shared with others do not promise to keep secrets under any circumstances. - Allow the person to continue at his/her own pace. - Ask questions for clarification only and at all times avoid asking leading questions. - Reassure the person that they have done the right thing in telling you. - Do not be judgemental. - Tell them what you will do next and with whom the information will be shared.

-- Record in writing what was said using the person's own words as soon as possible, note the date, time, any names mentioned, to whom the information was given and ensure that the record is signed and dated. - Pass this information on immediately as indicated above. - If a person has disclosed abuse, consideration should be given to whether or not it is safe for a person to return home to a potentially abusive situation.
+- Stay calm, listen carefully to what is being said. - Find an appropriate early opportunity to explain that it is likely that the information will need to be shared with others do not promise to keep secrets under any circumstances. - Allow the person to continue at his/her own pace. - Ask questions for clarification only and at all times avoid asking leading questions. - Reassure the person that they have done the right thing in telling you. - Do not be judgemental. - Tell them what you will do next and with whom the information will be shared. - Record in writing what was said using the person's own words as soon as possible, note the date, time, any names mentioned, to whom the information was given and ensure that the record is signed and dated. - Pass this information on immediately as indicated above.
+Your piece of information could be vital in a wider context. - If a person has disclosed abuse, consideration should be given to whether or not it is safe for a person to return home to a potentially abusive situation.
 On these rare occasions, and particularly if the DSL or a Deputy DSL is not available, it may be necessary to take immediate action to contact Maidstone Adult Social Services or the Police to discuss putting safety measures into effect.